 - One week in advance: Cover travel, safety and attire protocols, resume and portfolio folder.

-- During Mock Interview: Facilitate agenda, student/learner management and social media.
+- During Mock Interview: Facilitate agenda, learner management and social media.

 - After Mock Interview: Oversee thank-you notes, reflection and career development plan update.